 ‘In assuming overall responsibility for the results of their units, leaders over-manage their subordinates.
 When issues are discussed the topics are carefully restricted; the leader consults with subordinates when it seems appropriate but has the last say on critical decisions.
 This causes the subordinates to constrict their focus to their own areas, blame others, pass responsibility up to the boss and protect their flanks.
 Observing this the leader thinks ‘Just as I expected, those people cannot accept responsibility or do more than stick to their own assignments.’

 This observation results in still greater control, which induces even greater passivity in employees.
-The boss doesn’t want us to take responsibility’ they conclude ‘so we’ll only do what we’re told’
+The boss doesn’t want us to take responsibility they conclude ‘so we’ll only do what we’re told’.

 Shared leadership approaches don’t eliminate the leader’s role or abandon hierarchy.
 You as a leader still remain accountable for a group’s performance and you will need to make many final decisions.
 But when modelling leadership you and your direct reports now need to collaborate more openly and frequently in the management of a business unit.
 This is where the coaching approach can help to foster this more consultative and open path to leadership.

 It is also necessary to recognise that not all individuals will want to be leaders.
-As a leader you also need to spot and support those individuals who have great skills, sound work ethic, abilities to accept and solve problems, yet do not have the desire to take on a leadership role.
+As a leader, you also need to spot and support those individuals who have great skills, sound work ethic, and abilities to accept and solve problems, yet do not have the desire to take on a leadership role.

 Being able to recognise when and where training is necessary and guiding people to enhance their own personal growth is all part of good leadership.